 2016 was my worst year ever, but in the same ways, it was my best year ever.
 Melanoma touched me in a way that has changed my life forever.
 I have a different view of this life of mine.
 I’ve stepped outside and looked into my life.
 I have faced the monster, let it breathe its cold, heartless breath on me.
 I eliminated it.
 I’ve been humbled, and I have been broken, but I am a much stronger person because of it.
 I am blessed; things could have turned out a lot differently.

 Now I have to work on overcoming my fear of melanoma coming back.
 This is now my new normal.

 Thanks for reading this.

 Please protect yourself and the ones you love.
-There is no safe tan and no it isn’t “just a sunburn”.
+There is no safe tan, and no, it isn’t “just a sunburn.”

-Read it.
+Please read it.
 Learn from it.
 PREVENT IT!